wiseman-timelord/BethesdaGameEspCleaner/README.md

+Got it!
+Here's your revised and logically structured `README.md` with **Description**, then **Installation & Instructions** combined into a single step-by-step numbered section, as requested.

+---

 # BethesdaGameEspCleaner
-Status: Alpha
+**Status:** Beta

 ### Description
-Its P.A.C.T. for ALL BETHESDA GAMES compatible with Auto-Clean versions of xEdit....!!!
+A multi-threaded ESP cleaning utility similar to the concept of "P.A.C.T" for Fallout 4, but now for all AutoCleaner supported Bethesda games using xEdit's Auto-Clean.
+This tool automates the cleaning process using parallel instances of xEdit specifically made for relating game (ie TES4Edit for Oblivion), significantly reducing time and effort when working with large mod lists.
 For those whom may not know, this enables cleaning of Esps that one may have as part of a large mod collection, which in-turn prevents random, crashes and issues, from uncleaned mods.

-The user may put 1 xEdit Auto-Clean in both ".\Thread#" folder, thus enabling dual-thread parallel processing of Esps, which is necessary for obvious reasons "it takes half the time", but as more ".\Thread#` folders are setup by the user and utilized, it becomes more frequently to occasionally pop, the ok button on chance that load with no esp selected, 1/100 chance of this. if install only to the first thread folder, in which case it will run in single thread.
+**Features:**
+* 1–4 thread parallel cleaning using xEdit-AutoCleaner
+* Auto-blacklist to skip recently cleaned ESPs
+* Error logging and real-time progress
+* Automatic xEdit setup on first run
+* Designed for future multi-game support

 ### Preview
-- The new dual-thread version (Yes its 2x faster than P.A.C.T.)...
+- In Dual-Thread mode (sensible number)...
 ```
 ===============================================================================
     Oblivion Esp Cleaner